 Following prior work \cite{savani2025antidistillation, li2025doge}, we consider three widely used benchmarks, GSM8K \cite{cobbe2021training}, MMLU \cite{hendrycks2020measuring}, and MATH \cite{hendrycks2021measuring}.
 GSM8K is a math problem dataset with annotated reasoning chains; we use the standard split with 7,473 training and 1,319 evaluation examples.
 MMLU is a large-scale benchmark for evaluating world knowledge and problem-solving.
 We randomly sample 15,000 pairs as training data and evaluate on a test set of 14,042 examples.
 The MATH is a more challenging math benchmark, which contains 7,500 training examples with step-by-step solutions.
 Following \cite{xia2025tokenskip}, we evaluate performance on the MATH-500 \cite{lightman2023let} dataset.

-\textbf{Distillation Baselines.} We evaluate our method against four logit-based KD baselines that have exhibited competitive performance across a wide range of tasks: the classical logit-based KD \cite{hinton2015distilling} with forward KLD, reverse KLD (RKLD) \cite{guminillm}, AlphaNet \cite{wang2021alphanet}, and the state-of-the-art ABKD \cite{wangabkd}.
+\textbf{Distillation baselines.} We evaluate our method against four logit-based KD baselines that have exhibited competitive performance across a wide range of tasks: the classical logit-based KD \cite{hinton2015distilling} with forward KLD, reverse KLD (RKLD) \cite{guminillm}, AlphaNet \cite{wang2021alphanet}, and the state-of-the-art ABKD \cite{wangabkd}.

-\textbf{Implementation Details.} We train the proposed transformation matrix for 5 epochs at a batch size of 32.
-For GSM8K and MATH, the learning rate is set to $5\cdot10^{-7}$, while for MMLU is $5\cdot10^{-6}$.
+\textbf{Implementation details.} We train the transformation matrix for 5 epochs at a batch size of 32.
+For GSM8K and MATH, the learning rate (lr) is set to $5\cdot10^{-7}$, while for MMLU is $5\cdot10^{-6}$.
 The matrix decomposition rank is set to 32.
-The learning rate follows a linear warm-up schedule over the first 10\% of total training steps and then decays to zero using cosine annealing.
+The lr follows a linear warm-up schedule over the first 10\% of total training steps and then decays to zero using cosine annealing.
 We optimize the matrix using AdamW with a weight decay of 0.01 and default momentum coefficients $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
 We adopt the implementation and corresponding hyperparameter settings provided in \cite{wangabkd}, using $\alpha = 0.1$ and $\beta = 0.9$ for AlphaNet, and $\alpha = 0.1$ and $\beta = 0.8$ for ABKD.
 In Sec.~\ref{sec:main_ablation}, we explore the influence of the loss factor $\lambda$.
 For a stable and reproducible evaluation, we conduct all experiments using greedy decoding.
 More details including student distillation configuration are in Appendix \ref{appendix:kd_detail}.